-A trophy is awarded to the winner of the soccer tournament in each of the individual size classes.
+A trophy is awarded to the winner of the soccer tournament in each of the individual size classes .
+In case there are two divisions, trophies are only awarded to the teams of division A. Teams of Division B might be awarded certificates.
 In case of less than 3 teams participating in a size class no trophies will be given in this class.